GMLC-TDC/HELICS/docs/user-guide/advanced_topics/dynamic_federations.md

 ## Reentrant federates

 As of v3.5.1 reentrant federates are allowed.
 They must be specified with the reentrant flag (`--reentrant`) and be used in a dynamic federation.
 This allows a federate to disconnect, then rejoin with the same name at a later time in the co-simulation.
 The second and later joins are like a dynamic federate in terms of timing.
-Interface connecting to a reentrant federate may use the HELICS_OPTION_FLAG_RECONNECTABLE to allow for dynamic/automatic reconnections when an interface with the same name is created from a reentrant federate.
+Interfaces connecting to a reentrant federate may use the HELICS_OPTION_FLAG_RECONNECTABLE to allow for dynamic/automatic reconnections when an interface with the same name is created from a reentrant federate.
 This may be done on the same core or a new/different core.
-The new(reentrant) federate does not inherit any properties (other than the name) from the previous federate with the same name.
+The new (reentrant) federate does not inherit any properties (other than the name) from the previous federate with the same name.

 ## Example